-This programme is using the People Powered Results 100 Day Challenge approach to mobilise and support frontline teams across multiple health and care economies to find ways to better manage the rise in demand for elective care.
+This programme used the People Powered Results 100 Day Challenge approach to mobilise and support frontline teams across multiple health and care economies to find ways to better manage the rise in demand for elective care.

-The collaborative approach stimulated action within and across local systems.
-Through implementing ideas such as MDT community masterclasses, patient held care plans and records and enhancing advice and guidance between care settings, the teams were able to achieve results such as:
+Through implementing ideas such as MDT community masterclasses, patient held care plans and records, and enhancing advice and guidance between care settings, the teams were able to achieve results such as: